Mary Kom, Sindhu, Mirabai, Keshavan elected in IOA Athletes' Commission | Sports-Games

 ''Yes, this is a historic moment for the athletes of the country.
 We now have a proper and full fledged athletes commission for the first time in IOA history,'' Keshavan told PTI.

-Two members of the athlete commission -- one male and one female -- will sit at the IOA Executive Council, which will be elected on December 10 on the orders of the Supreme Court.
+Two members of the athlete commission -- one male and one female -- will sit at the IOA General Assembly with voting rights as well as the IOA Executive Council (with voting rights).
+IOA Executive Council elections will be held on December 10 on the orders of the Supreme Court.

+''We will have our first meeting on Tuesday, we will get to know who will be the president and vice president (one of the two will be a female) tomorrow.''
+The members of the IOA Athletes Commission were to be elected by their peers and Keshavan said the electoral college was made up of 70-odd members.

+''The NSFs which have athletes commissions nominates two voters -- one male and a female -- and in case of NSFs which do not have athletes commissions, their executive council nominates one male and a female to vote in the IOA Athletes Commission elections,'' Keshavan said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)